wyatt-revalee/Alien-Hunt/README.md

 </br></br>
 Idea: </br>
 A Galaga/Space Invaders style rogue-like.
 Players will control a character able to move side to side, and slightly up and down.
 Waves of enemies will come on screen shoot at the player.
 Player will shoot back while dodging incoming fire</br>
-There will be bonuses to collect, weapon pickups, power-ups to use, and hazards to avoid.</br>
+There will be bonuses to earn, power-ups to use, and items to buy.</br>
 Players will fight through waves of enemies, with bosses every now and then, with the goal of beating a 'final' boss.
 Though, being a rogue-like, there should be tons of replay value.</br></br>
 Genre : Point and Click Shooter</br></br>
 Style : TBD (Pixel Art - Old Arcade Aesthetic?)</br></br>